cspray/annotated-container/README.md

 ## Quick Start

-This is a very short example to get started with one of the most important features with configuring your Container; setting up a singleton Service that implements an interface.
-There's a lot more to review and you should check out the `docs/` directory for more information.
+This is a short example to whet your appetite for learning more about AnnotatedContainer.
+Dependency resolution is a complicated subject, and you should understand the tools you use.
+For more information check out the `/docs` directory in this repo.

 ```php
 <?php